-In casual American English, "He had a bad day and sat on the bed near the bat" sounds like "hee had uh BAD DAY uhnd SAT ahn dhuh BEHD NEER dhuh BAT".
-Several things happen here, and the headline one is the Unreleased Stops: the final stop consonant closes without a puff of air.
+Americans pronounce "He had a bad day and sat on the bed near the bat" as "hee had uh BAD DAY uhnd SAT ahn dhuh BEHD NEER dhuh BAT" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Unreleased Stops — the final stop consonant closes without a puff of air.
+You'll hear it on bed and again on bat — and it's why Americans sound more relaxed than the textbook.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.